cuba-platform/saml-addon/Readme.md

 ### 3.3 Tenant Login <a name="tenant-login"></a>

 To simplify login, you can use a specific tenant URL.
-For example, `http://localhost:8080/app/ssocircle?` or `http://localhost:8080/app?tenant=ssocircle`, where `ssocircle` is the `SSO Path` set while configuring SAML Connection.
+For example, `http://localhost:8080/app/saml/login?tenant=ssoPath`, where `ssoPath` is the value of the field with the same name in SAML Connection entity.
 When you use such URL, the system automatically redirects you to the specific IdP.

 ### 3.4 SAML Processor <a name="saml-processor"></a>